apache/systemds/beginners-guide-python.md

 ### Install Java (need Java 8) and Apache Spark

-If you already have a Apache Spark installation, you can skip this step.
+If you already have an Apache Spark installation, you can skip this step.

 <div class="codetabs">
 <div data-lang="OSX" markdown="1">